Majd2404/Ruby-on-Rails-commands/README.md

 ```bash
 bundle update rails
 ```
-### command will change the database adapter for your Rails application to PostgreSQL.
+### Command will change the database adapter for your Rails application to PostgreSQL.
 It will do this by updating your database.yml file and adding the pg gem to your Gemfile.
 It will also remove the sqlite gem from your Gemfile if it is present.

 ```bash
 rails db:system:change --to=postgresql